 It could also be used to help the pupils to understand the main features of a vehicle and their functions, possibly as a pre-cursor to designing and making their own vehicle.

 Points for discussion:

 - What features are common to all vehicles?

 - Why are axles important?

 - How are axles changed for different types of vehicles?

-After watching the video, teachers could work with pupils to explore the different parts of a vehicle and what function each one serves.
+After watching the film, you could work with pupils to explore the different parts of a vehicle and what function each one serves.

 Pupils could investigate different axles and how changing the weight and size of the axle impacts on how well a vehicle moves.